2ndsleep/2ndsleep.github.io/_posts/learn/web/static-web-app/explainers/2024-02-28-developing-app.md

 I guess I didn't clear it up.
 {: .notice--info}

 I'm going with the development dependency path since I'm a rule-follower.
 When you do that, the dependencies will go into a subfolder named *node_modules* relative to where ever you ran the `npm install` command.
-But I'd like to point out that even though Microsoft's Static Web App local development documentation says to use development dependencies, they show all the [examples](https://learn.microsoft.com/en-us/azure/static-web-apps/local-development#get-started) as if it was installed globally.
+But I'd like to point out that even though Microsoft's Static Web App local development documentation says to use development dependencies, they show all the [examples](https://learn.microsoft.com/en-us/azure/static-web-apps/local-development#get-started) as if it were installed globally.
 So anywhere they show the `swa` command, replace that with `./node_modules/.bin/swa`.

 No matter which route you go, you should exclude all the Node-related files from your repository by adding the following lines to your *.gitignore* file.